 Don’t be afraid to promote your social media channels in your emails.
 You can include buttons that link to your social profiles at the bottom of every email, and send some emails for the sole purpose of promoting your channels.
 When you do so, be sure to mention why people should follow you on social media.
 This can be to get exclusive content, updated industry information, special discounts and promotions, or anything else you offer through social media channels.
 You can also encourage your readers to share a web-based version of your email newsletters on their social media accounts.

-Ready to gain followers through your email marketing campaigns?
+Ready to gain followers for your social media channels through your email marketing campaigns?
 Here are some tips to help make sure you’re effective:

 Having clear call-to-actions will help increase your click-through rates.
 Whether you want people to click on a link to your blog post or a link to one of your social media profiles, make sure that the CTA is direct and visible.
 Using buttons is a great way to create clear CTAs.

 Always make sure that your emails are easy to read.
 This starts with making sure that both your emails and the posts that they link to are mobile responsive.
 You should also break up large blocks of text with white space and/or images.
-And in most case – although this does depend on the audience – most emails should use an informal and friendly voice.
+And in most cases – although this does depend on the audience – emails should use an informal and friendly voice.
 People open emails when it sounds like it would be from someone they know, not someone trying to sell them something.

 This sounds obvious, but if you’re trying to drive traffic to your blog and website through your email campaigns, you need to ensure your emails are getting delivered in the first place.
 And a surprising amount of businesses are still not verifying their emails.
 Always verify email addresses before importing them in your CRM or other data management system.
 This will help ensure that fake email addresses, misspelled addresses, and spam traps don’t end up on your email marketing list, and then get included in your email marketing campaigns.
 When you have junk emails included in your email campaigns, that can negatively impact your sender reputation and send your emails directly to spam folders.